rayblake800/Pocket-Home-Bismuth-Vanilla/README.md

 ## Development Goals

   Now that NTC is gone and the PocketCHIP has ceased production, the primary goal of this project is to make Pocket-Home as easy as possible to adapt and use for similar handheld GNU/Linux devices.
 Future updates will focus on support for a greater variety of hardware options, input controls, and system configurations.
-See /docs/TODO.txt for more information on future project goals.
+See the [project tasklist](./docs/TODO.txt) for more information on future project goals.

 # Optional Requirements
     network-manager(>= 0.9.10.0-7): Required for WiFi controls.